-1. (a) A and B shall jointly invest in the Company which is an existing company limited by shares under the
+1. (a) A and B shall jointly invest in the Company which is an existing company limited by shares under the Companies Act, 2013 and known as "XYZ PVT LTD".

 (b) The registered office of the Company shall be situate at , or at such other places as may be mutually agreed upon between the parties in writing.